TakuyaShintate/tsts/README.md

 > Batch inference is no supported yet (we are working on it)

 `fit` method makes random named directory (it can be configured) which contains training log and model parameters.
-Refer to the directory to load pretrained model in your config.
+Refer to the directory to load pretrained model by adding LOGGER section to a custom config.

 ```yaml
 # cos.yml